 Journalist, researcher, and writer based in London, UK.

 In 2024 I earned by PhD from the London School of Economics, where I am now a visiting fellow.
 My doctoral thesis examines the persistence and disruption of structural power in the wake of reforms to gendered violence laws.
-A summary can be read here.
+The abstract can be read here, and an embargoed copy is available on request.

 From 2024 to 2025 I worked with the Bureau of Investigative Journalism (TBIJ), where I covered influence operations, technology, labour rights, and the extractive sector.
 Currently I am working as a freelance research consultant and journalist while I work on a book project.
 My book proposal was shortlisted for the 2025 Fitzcarraldo Essay Prize.

 Prior to joining the LSE, I completed my BA at McGill University and my MA at the University of Toronto.
-I have worked on applied research projects in Canada, the United States, the United Kingdom, Nigeria, South Africa, Pakistan, and Ethiopia.
-I am comfortable working in both English and French, and am at a B1 level in Spanish.
+I have worked on applied research projects in justice institutions and security sectors in Canada, the United States, the United Kingdom, Nigeria, South Africa, Pakistan, and Ethiopia.
+I am comfortable working in both English and French.

 I am primarily an ethnographer but I am also competent in quantitative research and analysis.
-I have a working knowledge of Python (programming language) and OSINT methodologies, including geospatial analysis, forensic accounting, and social media listening and network mapping.
+I have a working knowledge of Python (programming language) and OSINT methodologies, including geospatial analysis with GIS, forensic accounting, social media listening and network mapping.

-As a journalist I cover a wide range of topics.
-Over the past year I have been investigating technology and resource economies.
-My photos often appear alongside my written work.
+As a journalist I cover a wide range of topics, but recently I have been leading investigations into the tech industry and the extractive sector.
+My photography often appear alongside my written work.

 My creative practice includes essays, fiction, and visual art.
 I am slowly building a portfolio here.